 The Roads Service reviewed the gritting of Shetland’s roads in 2012.
 A number of changes to the gritting service were approved by Council following this review.
 The most significant of these changes and their likely affect on road users are detailed below.

-Across the Council, services are being asked to make significant savings to make sure their operations are effective, appropriate and sustainable into the future.
-The review team have spent several months looking at how the gritting service has been run in the past, and how to deliver it in as sensible, cost-effective and targeted a way as possible in the future.
-It is estimated that the revisions to the service will save in the region of £370,000 per year.
+Across the Council, services were being asked to make significant savings to ensure that their operations are effective, appropriate and sustainable into the future.
+The review team spent several months looking at how the gritting service was run, and how to deliver it in an aseffective, inexpensive and targeted a way as possible in future.
+The revisions to the winter service have saved in the region of £370,000 per year.
 Priorities are to maintain the service to a reasonable standard, reduce costs, and reduce carbon emissions wherever possible.

-A number of changes are being made which won’t have any direct impact on road users, i.e. the storage of salt, inspection services, gritter manning arrangements etc.
+A number of changes were made which won’t have any direct impact on road users, i.e. the storage of salt, inspection services, gritter manning arrangements etc.

-However, there are three main changes that are likely to have an impact on road users.
-These are:
+However, the three main changes likely to have an impact on road users are: